Miriam-Stoehr/challenge-regression/README.md

 * `model_utils.py`: Contains methods for splitting and standardizing the dataset, fitting the KNN model, evaluating its performance, and visualizing results.

 * `coordinates.py`:
-  * Fetches longitude and latitude for location-based features (e.g. communes) and implements the coordinates in the given DataFrame.
+  * Fetches longitude and latitude for location-based features (e.g. communes) and implements the coordinates in the given DataFrame resulting from `real_estate.csv`.
   * Generates:
     * `real_estate_w_coordinates.csv`: Dataset including the fetched latitude and longitude values, used in `main.py`.
     * A dictionary of city names and their coordinates for feature engineering (calculation of distance to nearest city).